MathieuBahin/FlipPage/README.md

 ## 3D Printer
 My 3D printer is a Creality Ender 3X I'm using black PLA.

-You will find the Solidworks files in the repository associated.
+You will find the Solidworks files in the folder associated.

 You can make the assembly if you wish i didn't upload mine.
 (Also save the PCB in .step from KiCad to have a full assembly)